Who Is Mr. Robert House in FALLOUT? The History of New Vegas’ Ruler, Explained

 The house always wins.
-As the only human cameo from the Fallout games thus far in the Prime Video TV series, and with New Vegas very literally looming on the show’s horizon, it seems only natural that we’ll see Robert House appear at some point in Fallout season two.
-In fact, the series showrunners recently confirmed, “Many of our lead characters are Vegas-bound… Las Vegas in the world of Fallout is Robert House’s town.
+Robert House, played by Rafi Silver, was seemingly our only human cameo from the Fallout games in season one of the Prime Video TV series, and with New Vegas looming on the show’s horizon, it felt only natural that Robert House has a major role in Fallout season two.
+In June of 2024, the series showrunners confirmed, “Many of our lead characters are Vegas-bound… Las Vegas in the world of Fallout is Robert House’s town.
 Robert House will be involved in Season 2.”
+And now, as Fallout season two begins, we can officially welcome Mr. Robert House to the world of the series.
+Against our expectations, live-action Mr. House is played by Justin Theroux in the second chapter of Fallout.

+But just who is Mr. House?
 Fallout‘s Robert House is an insufferable libertarian to some and based inspiration to others.
-Here’s everything the Fallout games tell us about New Vegas’ enigmatic autocrat.
+In Fallout season two, he’s an incredibly important figure.
+Here’s everything the Fallout games tell us about New Vegas’ enigmatic autocrat and everything we understand about him so far in the Prime Video series.

 Who Is Robert House in the Fallout Universe?